Back to Articles

 5. Finding a Buyer & The "Token Money"

-Once you find a buyer, they will give you a "Token" (usually ₹1 Lakh to ₹5 Lakhs) to freeze the deal.
+Once you find a buyer, they may give you a token amount (often Rs 1 lakh to Rs 5 lakhs) to freeze the deal.

 The Receipt: Do not just take the cash.
 Sign a "Token Receipt" or "Bayana Receipt."
 This is a temporary document valid for 15-30 days until the main agreement is signed.